L1lith/Peach-Jam/README.md

 - [x] Tiled Map Editor (woo!)
 - [ ] Solid.js Isomorphic Rendering
 - [ ] Controller API integration
+- [ ] 3D support (currently this framework is oriented around 2D support)

 # If you like this project
 Please don't be afraid to make a pull request or star the project.
 It's difficult for me to develop this framework by myself, so any help is appreciated.